ahmedHanie93/Personal-projects/Design/designs/compareRTFB.md

 * RTBF is more than just deletion: it includes soft delete, anonymization, token revocation, and documentation.
 * Most IDPs rely on client systems to handle PII deletion or masking.
 * Stripe offers a mature pseudonymization model under legal constraints.
-* For Sentry, the best model includes soft deletion + federated notification + compliance tracking.
+* For PAID, the best model includes soft deletion + federated notification + compliance tracking.

 ---

 ## 6. Frequently Asked Questions (FAQ)

-### Q1: Why not enforce full deletion of user identities in Sentry?
+### Q1: Why not enforce full deletion of user identities in PAID?

 **A:** Full deletion would impair our ability to comply with legal and audit obligations.
 Soft deletion allows us to revoke user access while retaining minimal metadata (e.g. user ID, timestamps) required for audit trails.
 This approach also aligns with how Azure AD and Google implement deletion retention.